basho/basho_docs/source/languages/en/riak/references/appendices/concepts/Riak-Glossary.md

 Below is a list of terms and their applicability within the context of Riak:

+## Active Anti-Entropy (AAE)

+A continuous background process that compares and repairs any divergent, missing, or corrupted replicas.
+Unlike [[read repair|Replication#Read-Repair]], which is only triggered when data is read, the active anti-entropy system ensures the integrity of all data stored in Riak.
+This is particularly useful in clusters containing “cold data”: data that may not be read for long periods of time, potentially years.
+Furthermore, unlike the repair command, active anti- entropy is an automatic process, requiring no user intervention and is enabled by default in Riak 1.3.

 ## Bucket

 A Bucket is a container and keyspace for data stored in Riak, with a set of common properties for its contents (the number of replicas, or *n_val*, for instance).
 Buckets are accessed at the top of the URL hierarchy under "riak", e.g. `/riak/bucket`.